Blackcaf/author_today_sort/README.en.md

 ## License

 Licensed under the **Apache License 2.0** (see [LICENSE](LICENSE)).
-© 2026 NLSHAKAL (Daniil).
-Use it responsibly and respect the site. 🙌
+© 2026 Blackcaf.
+Use it responsibly and respect the site.